hiperiondev/OpenHPSDR_P1/README.md

 # OpenHPSDR_P1
-The objective of this project is to create a complete infrastructure that supports the Open HPSDR version 1 protocol to implement the control of any generic software-defined radio hardware.
+The objective of this project is to create a complete framework that supports the Open HPSDR version 1 protocol to implement the control of any generic software-defined radio hardware.

 It is only necessary to implement the hardware control functions.